Colombia central bank may continue rate cuts, skeptical of immediate impact

 "Surely (interest rates) will begin to fall as the risk goes down and time goes on," he said.

+The U.S. Federal Reserve has given the bank access to its FIMA repo program, the bank said in a statement later on Monday.

+"The bank will make use of this facility only if, having decided to sell dollars on the spot market, the treasury bond market is presenting very low liquidity," it said.

-(Reporting by Nelson Bocanegra Writing by Julia Symmes Cobb Editing by Jonathan Oatis)
+(Reporting by Nelson Bocanegra; Writing by Julia Symmes Cobb; Editing by Jonathan Oatis and Peter Cooney)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))